EPCCed/intro_to_cp2k/day1/README.md

 #### Restart wavefunction files

 Wavefunction files are binary files that contain the wavefunctions obtained from the most recent SCF steps.
-They are named with the project_name preceeding `‘-RESTART.wfn’`.
+They are named with the project_name preceding `‘-RESTART.wfn’`.
 One is written every SCF step, and if a wavefuntion file of the same name already exists the older version is moved to `NAME-RESTART.wfn.bak-1`, rather than overwritten.
 This is done for up to three files and so you may see the following files, where the third backup (bak-3) is the oldest.